-- 98. Here, with reference to the prioritization in Figure 2.1, the PEER examines the inputs of the sector agencies or activities and their outputs, in order to do the following: (i) measure the competence with which inputs are converted to outputs; and (ii) see if gains in the value of outputs or savings of inputs can be achieved by improving technology and managerial efficiency from current or previous levels to new levels consistent with new priorities. - 99.
-Table 3-12 sets up a simple scheme for easy reference.
+efficiency from current or previous levels to new levels consistent with existing and new priorities.

+- 102. Table 3-12 sets up a simple scheme for easy reference.
 It emphasizes that efficiency must not only be documented but also analysed.
-To assist with improving technical efficiency, the PEER Team must receive from the government, in particular the Ministry of Finance and the Ministry of Planning, a clear commitment to pursue avenues for increasing technical efficiency even if some underemployed or inappropriately employed labour will be displaced to the private sector or to more efficient employment in the public sector. - 100.
-Improvement of technical efficiency requires the PEER Team to ensure that up to date capital assets and competent individuals are engaged in the public service.
+To assist with improving technical efficiency, the PEER Team must receive from the Ministry of Finance and the Ministry of Planning, a clear commitment to pursue avenues for increasing technical efficiency even if some underemployed or inappropriately employed labour will be displaced to the private sector or to more efficient employment in the public sector. - 103.
+Improvement of technical efficiency requires the PEER Team to assess whether up to date capital assets and competent individuals are engaged in the public service.
 Such individuals will have to be attracted through merit-based recruitment, adequate performance-based compensation, and merit-based promotion system.

-Table 3-10: Table 3-10: Analysis aimed at improving technical efficiency of education expenditures Activity or expenditure purpose Number of skilled workers Value of capital assets Current outputs Approximated technical efficiency level Desired technical efficiency Action to achieve new priorities Gain from action \$180 million Pre- primary and primary education 2100 Master's level teachers hired; 100 PhDs hired; 1000 teacher with A-levels and no formal teacher training certification \$80 million of assets provided 25000 students graduated (end of year); maximum potential measured as eligible cohort size of 40000 if full budget utilized Output/input ratio divided by maximum output/input ratio = 0.625 Targeted output/input ratio divided by maximum output/input ratio of 0.95 Adjust size and structure of allocation; upgrade school management; sharply reduce the number of untrained teachers without Master's Degree or better; increase the numbers with Master's or better.
+Table 3-12.
+Table 3-12: Analysis aimed at improving technical efficiency of education expenditures Activity or expenditure purpose Number of skilled workers Value of capital assets Current outputs Approximated technical efficiency level Desired technical efficiency Action to achieve new priorities Gain from action \$180 million Pre-primary and primary education 2100 Master's level teachers hired; 100 PhDs hired; 1000 teacher with A-levels and no formal teacher training certification \$80 million of assets provided 25000 students graduated (end of year); maximum potential measured as eligible cohort size of 40000 if full budget utilized Output/input ratio divided by maximum output/input ratio = 0.625 Targeted output/input ratio divided by maximum output/input ratio of 0.95 Adjust size and structure of allocation; upgrade school management; sharply reduce the number of untrained teachers without Master's Degree or better; increase the numbers with Master's or better.
 Upgrade capital assets by adding \$60 million of ICT technology Increase in output/input ratio divided by maximum output/input ratio to 0.97; 3% saved on all resources if best practice adopted; gains from better students throughout life; social rate of return from investment expected to be 60%, well above rates for all other investments \$26 million for school feeding 200 untrained staff; 2 nutritionists; support employees \$8 million of assets in program 10000 meals prepared and distributed; all budget spent maximum potential 18000 meals distributed; well below cohort size Output/input ratio divided by maximum output/input ratio = 0.56 Targeted output/input ratio divided by maximum output/input ratio of 0.95 Adjust food quality; cut program size; increase advertisement; cut expenditure to \$20 million; reduce number of untrained staff; modernize equipment.
 Distribute vouchers worth \$2 million to means-tested poor Increase in efficiency to 0.98; save \$20 million for reallocation to other programs